Genetic-guided GFlowNets for Sample Efficient Molecular Optimization

-\paragraph{Results.} The main results are presented in \cref{tab:auc10}; more results are provided in \cref{appd:full_rst}.
-Moreover, \cref{fig:top10} visually presents the Top-10 average across the computational budget, i.e., the number of oracle calls, providing a concise overview of the results.
-As shown in \cref{tab:auc10}, \ours{} outperforms the other baselines with a total of 16.213 and attains the highest AUC Top-10 values in 14 out of 23 oracle functions.
-It is noteworthy that the reported scores are higher than the original results overall, and there are some alterations in the ranks, e.g., GP BO and Graph GA.
-As explained, variations in TDC versions and random seeds might account for these differences.
-The results of diversity and SA score for each oracle are presented in \cref{appd:full_rst}.
+The main results in \cref{tab:auc10} report the AUC score of Top-10 candidates with independent five runs with different seeds.
+In addition, \cref{fig:opt_curve} visually presents the Top-10 average score across the computational budget, i.e., the number of oracle calls, providing a concise overview of the results.
+Due to the lack of space, the best five results are provided; please check \cref{appnd:full_pmo} for the rest of the results.
+As shown in \cref{tab:auc10}, \ours{} outperforms the other baselines with a total of 16.213 and attains the highest AUC Top-10 values in 14 out of 23 score functions.
+The results of diversity and SA score for each oracle are presented in \cref{appnd:div_sa}.